ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

 ### Advanced Settings

 -   Disable: “Require Chime App”

-The chime app (smartphone) can be used in the field to set the clock.
-However we do not want to require it is used for sensors that already have datetime set forrectly.
+    - The chime app (smartphone) can be used in the field to set the clock.
+However we do not want to require it is used for sensors that already have datetime set correctly.

 -   Enable: “Use device ID as prefix in WAV filename”

 -   Leave all other boxes unchecked.

-5. Click **Configure AudioMoth**.
+-  Click **Configure AudioMoth**.

-6. Wait for the button to return to the ready state.
+-  Wait for the button to return to the ready state.

-7. Eject the device safely.
+-  Eject the device safely.

 ## Expected Runtime